-You must show your individual name and you may also enter your business or DBA name on the "Business name/disregarded entity" name line.
+You must show your individual name on line 1, and enter your business or DBA name, if any, on line 2.
 You may use either your SSN or EIN (if you have one), but the IRS encourages you to use your SSN.

 List first and circle the name of the trust, estate, or pension trust.
 (Do not furnish the TIN of the personal representative or trustee unless the legal entity itself is not designated in the account title.)
-Also see Special rules for partnerships, earlier.

-\Note: The grantor also must provide a Form W-9 to trustee of trust.
+\ Note: The grantor must also provide a Form W-9 to the trustee of the trust